 To find out more about loan options, contracts, and other forms of assistance for small businesses, the SBA can help.
 To look into tax information for businesses, visit the businesses section on the IRS website.

 Don’t start a boutique without knowing what you’ll spend.
-The size and location of your physical storefront are big deciding factors.
-Consider costs of inventory, equipment, and business services like accounting, cleaning, and maintenance.
+Outlining your costs can help you determine your company’s break-even point.
+The size and best businesses to start of your physical storefront are big deciding factors.
+Consider startup costs of inventory, equipment, and business services like accounting, cleaning, and maintenance.

 Depending on your situation, there are a few funding options open to your new boutique.